a2wagner/beamtime_schedule/README.md

 If there should be problems during the installation, you can trigger the skipped dpkg steps with `sudo dpkg-reconfigure -phigh -a`, and simply install the packages which made problems again.
 In my case I had to run `sudo apt-get install ca-certificates nginx-full` in addition to finally upgrade all packages.
 Since some packages were not needed anymore, a final `sudo apt-get autoremove` gets rid of them.

 Next thing is upgrading some modules for php7.2 to get the composer working.
 First I installed some dependencies which seemed to be missing: `sudo apt install zip unzip php7.2-zip`.
-Additionally I checked which PHP modules had been installed for PHP 5.6 and installed the corresponding versions for 7.2: `sudo apt-get install php7.2-curl php7.2-gd php7.2-ldap php7.2-pgsql php7.2-sqlite php7.2-ssh2 php7.2-fpm php7.2-dev php7.2-apcu`.
+Additionally I checked which PHP modules had been installed for PHP 5.6 and installed the corresponding versions for 7.2:

+	sudo apt-get install php7.2-curl php7.2-gd php7.2-ldap php7.2-pgsql php7.2-mysql php7.2-sqlite php7.2-ssh2 php7.2-fpm php7.2-dev php7.2-apcu

 To switch system wide to the new PHP version, I chose it after issuing the following command: